 In Step 1, both the price and the virtual income are given as constants.
+Thus, this step can be interpreted as the consumer's choice problem under uniform price system with the unit price P_k and the virtual income Q_k , which has been described in the previous subsection.
+The obtained solution and maximum in this step are called the conditional demand and the conditional indirect utility, respectively, because they are derived by fixing the block choice k.

-Because V_k is the maximized utility conditional on block choice, it is called the conditional indirect utility.
-By following the above two steps, we obtain the demand function under decreasing block rate pricing:
+Finally, by following the above two steps, we obtain the demand function under decreasing block rate pricing:

-$$Y = Y_k, \quad V_k = \max_i V_j. \tag{1}$$
+$$Y = Y_k, \quad V_k = \max_i V_j. \tag{4}$$